Reducing school food waste is central to addressing environmental and nutritional challenges in America.

 Effective menu planning and marketing to the student body are also central to minimizing food waste in school cafeterias.

 One powerful approach is promoting new menu items via taste tests and creating a student advisory board that is consulted in the process.
 This allows students to try new foods in a low-pressure environment while encouraging feedback.
-In turn, interest in varied menu items can be assessed before inventory is ordered and food items are rolled out at lunchtime.
+Interest in varied menu items can be assessed before inventory is ordered and food items are rolled out at lunchtime.

-Then, the use of a student advisory board, which can be comprised of children from all grade levels, can be used to better understand preferences and create a menu that appeals to the majority.
+Then, a student advisory board, which can be comprised of children from all grade levels, can be used to better understand preferences and create a menu that appeals to the majority.

 This type of feedback can also enable nutrition staff to identify ideal portion sizes.
-If students are not overwhelmed by food, that means they can finish their meal, and less goes to waste.
+If students are not overwhelmed by food, they can finish their meal, and less goes to waste.

-A USDA study notes that schools who use these strategies can experience up to a 30% reduction in food waste, creating a more sustainable cafeteria environment.
+A USDA study notes that schools that use these strategies can experience up to a 30% reduction in food waste, creating a more sustainable cafeteria environment.

-Another approach to encourage students to finish meals is by giving them more time to eat and enjoy their meals.
-Studies show that when a student feels rushed, they are less likely to finish their meal, which leads to waste.
+Another approach to encouraging students to finish meals is to give them more time to eat and enjoy them.
+Studies show that when students feel rushed, they are less likely to finish their meal, which leads to waste.

 In fact, a survey conducted by NPR and the Harvard School of Public Health found that parents of children in grades Kindergarten through 5th reported that their kids have only 15 minutes or less to eat during lunch.